Latest Updates

 - Extension wand: This attachment allows the Dyson to be used as a stick or a hand vacuum.

-- Wall mountable dock: An optional tool for storing and charging the vacuum and some attachments.
+- Wall-mountable dock: An optional tool for storing and charging the vacuum and some attachments.
 It will require drilling a few holes in the wall.
 Third-party, self-standing docking stations are available at different prices for people who don’t want to drill holes.
-Dyson also sells its version they call the DOK.
+Dyson also sells its version, which they call the DOK.
 One advantage these products have is the ability to store all the attachments in one place.

 Floor Nozzles

-The cyclonic system that generates a lot of suction makes these vacuums efficient at cleaning.
+The cyclonic system, which generates strong suction, makes these vacuums efficient at cleaning.

 To increase power over the V8, Dyson engineers realigned the dust cup, starting with the V10, to improve airflow.